Inversion-NL/me.zwave/README.md

 ﻿# Z-Wave.Me

+This repository has moved.
+Please use https://github.com/priknr1/me.zwave to open up any new issues.

 This app adds support for Z-Wave.Me devices to Homey.

 Note!
 I created this app to add support for one of my devices.